 International cooperation for reaching underrepresented groups in Lithuania

 Lithuania, 2nd – 8th November 2016

-Together with EMCY, the Flying Gorillas and the Balys Dvarionas Foundation organized a six-day-seminar for two EMCY prize winners, Iris Maaß and Stefan Iliev, teaching them how to perform and communicate arts to children with disabilities and special needs as well as for young people at refugee camps.
+Together with EMCY, the Flying Gorillas and the Balys Dvarionas Foundation organized a six-day-seminar for two EMCY prize winners, Iris Maaß and Stefan Iliev.
+This project gave them the opportunity to teach them how to perform and communicate arts to children with disabilities and special needs as well as to young people in refugees’ camps.
 The prize winners performed at Children’s Hospital in Vilnius, Pabrade Social Foster Home and Pabrade Foreigners Registration Center, where they reached out to underrepresented groups of people in Lithuania.
-Their performances were created to integrate ethnic minorities and to gave these groups access to music, culture and European values.
-This seminar was also broaden the knowledge of classically trained young musicians as well as their expression and musical communication through learning the interaction with new styles (like hip-hop).
+Their performances were created also to integrate ethnic minorities and to give them access to classical music, Euroepan culture and values.
+This seminar wanted also to expand the knowledge of classically trained young musicians as well as their expression and musical communication through learning the interaction with new styles (like hip-hop).
 More information

 Reach out session: 4-days Workshop with young musicians and local workers

 Martin Zayranov, prize winner of International Competition Young Virtuosos and Nikica Polegubić, prize winner of Anna Amalia Competition for Young Guitarists (Weimar), together with Alim Kurtmemetov (clarinet), Isil Cilli (flute) and Asli Ozgonul (voice) performed at four workshops.
 The musical director of the Flying Gorillas, Nigel Warrack and Susana Garcia led the activities for children and young adults.
 The unofficial partners were United Nations Development Programme (UNDP) and other 6 NGO’s.
 More information